-Iran’s Plan to Defeat Donald Trump
+Iran’s plan to defeat Donald Trump

 These leaders believe that the Soviet Union was defeated by the Islamic caliphate in Afghanistan.
 America is considered to be the “Great Satan,” and Israel is the “Little Satan.”
 The 20,000+ terror attacks experienced by Israel have primarily been funded by Iran through Hamas and Hezbollah.
 The same can be said of American troops wounded by IEDs in Iraq.
 They were supplied by Iran.

-Mike Evans is a #1 New York Times bestselling author with 89 published books.
-He is the founder of Friends of Zion Museum in Jerusalem of which the late President Shimon Peres, Israel’s ninth president, was the chair.
+and you will understand.”The author is a #1 New York Times bestselling author with 89 published books.
+He is the founder of Friends of Zion Museum in Jerusalem of which the late president Shimon Peres, Israel’s ninth president, was the chair.
 He also serves on the Trump Evangelical Faith Initiative.

 var cont = `Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>